sparcityeu/FeaTensor/README.md

 All feature extraction methods find the features of the tensor exactly.
 Users can use whichever method they like.
 These methods provide different performances depending on the given tensor.

-For 3-mode tensors, all methods return the same set of features.

-For M-mode tensors (M>3), only MAP returns the features of all M modes; whereas other methods return the features of the 3 modes with the largest sizes.

 To use one, write the choice number of the method as a parameter (the placeholder : [algorithm choice]).

 | Method | Description |